mathjax/MathJax-docs/web/components/output.rst

 for more information).
 The `output/chtml/fonts/tex` component holds the font data.

-See the :ref:`chtml-output` section for details on the CommonHTML output processor.
+* See the :ref:`html-output` section for details on the CommonHTML output processor.

+* See the :ref:`chtml-options` section for information about configuring this component.

 -----